ClickHouse/ClickHouse/rfcs/control-groups/README.md

  suffixed with `_for_all_queries` or `_for_all_users`.

 * Other ways for isolating/controlling workload:
-    * **Quotas** allow to limit resource usage over periods of time.
+    * **Quotas** allow limiting resource usage over periods of time.
     Resource in this context means one of: queries, errors, read_rows, execution_time.

         While these have some valid use cases in general they are not very useful for resource isolation.
-Ie there is rarely a reason to limit someones access based on the amount of data they have read if the system is idle or they are reading a lot of rows but all of them come from memory (ie PK).
+Ie there is rarely a reason to limit someones access based on the amount of data they have read if the system is idle, or they are reading a lot of rows but all of them come from memory (ie PK).

-    * **Query Priorities** allow to freeze query execution if at least one query of higher priority is executed.
+    * **Query Priorities** allows suspending query execution if at least one query of higher priority is executed.

 _There are also per table limits (MergeTreeSettings.h)._